EarlGlynn/CharacterCount/README.md

 make -f charcnt2.mak
 ```

 To annoy C experts who hated Delphi and Pascal in the early 1980s, I created the "legible.h" C macros to make C look like Pascal.
-That was liked even less <g>.
+That was liked even less.